본문 바로가기

 "Severe Imbalance in High-Demand Areas"

-It is projected that the number of new apartment units available for occupancy nationwide next year will decrease by 24% compared to this year.
-In particular, the supply in Seoul is expected to drop by about 32%, which is likely to intensify instability in the jeonse and monthly rental markets.
+It is projected that the nationwide supply of new apartment units next year will decrease by 24% compared to this year.
+In particular, Seoul is expected to see a reduction of about 32%, which is likely to further destabilize the jeonse and monthly rental markets.

-According to Real Estate R114 on December 23, the number of new apartment units available for occupancy next year is estimated at 210,387, a decrease of 67,701 units from this year’s 278,088 units.
-Over the past decade, the national average for new apartment occupancy has been 350,000 units per year, so next year’s figure is only about 60% of that average.
-Since 2022, when the real estate market began to stagnate, the number of permits and pre-sales has decreased year-on-year, and this trend is now resulting in a decline in the number of units available for occupancy several years later.
+According to Real Estate R114 on December 23, the number of new apartment units scheduled for occupancy next year is 210,387, which is 67,701 units fewer than this year’s 278,088 units.
+Over the past decade, the national average for new apartment supply has been 350,000 units, making next year’s figure just 60% of that average.
+Since 2022, when the real estate market began to stagnate, the number of permits and pre-sales has declined year-on-year, and this trend is now resulting in a reduced supply of new units several years later.

-The decrease in supply is expected to be especially pronounced in Seoul.
-In Seoul, the number of new units available for occupancy is projected to fall by 32%, from 42,611 units this year to 29,161 units next year.
-As the supply of new units declines, the number of jeonse listings will also decrease.
-With fewer listings, jeonse prices are likely to rise.
-The so-called “jeonse transaction cliff,” which has emerged as a result of government real estate policies restricting gap investments this year, is expected to worsen further.
-In Incheon, the supply will decrease by 25%, from 20,093 units this year to 15,161 units next year.
-In Gyeonggi Province, the number will decrease by 9%, from 74,156 units to 67,578 units.
+The decrease in Seoul’s supply is expected to be particularly significant.
+In Seoul, the number of new units is projected to fall from 42,611 this year to 29,161 next year, a 32% drop.
+A decrease in supply leads to fewer jeonse listings, and as listings dwindle, jeonse prices rise.
+The current freeze in jeonse transactions, caused by government real estate measures that have blocked gap investments, is likely to intensify further.
+In Incheon, the supply is expected to decrease by 25%, from 20,093 units this year to 15,161 units next year.
+Gyeonggi Province is projected to see a 9% decrease, from 74,156 units to 67,578 units.

-Kim Hyosun, Chief Real Estate Specialist at NH Nonghyup Bank, stated, "The decrease in new apartment supply next year is just the beginning, and the situation is likely to worsen in the long term.
+Kim Hyosun, Chief Real Estate Specialist at NH Nonghyup Bank, stated, "The decrease in supply next year is just the beginning, and in the long term, the situation will worsen.
 In areas with high demand for apartments, the imbalance between supply and demand for jeonse and monthly rentals is expected to become even more severe."

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.